OriElbaz/pokedex/README.md

 # PokéDex CLI

 A CLI mini-pokemon game I built during [Boot.dev](https://boot.dev)'s Golang course.
 This is my first project in Go, so it was really about getting quicker with the language and familiar with http requests in Go.
-Highlight for me was learning caching with automatic reaping using goroutines and channels,
+Highlight for me was learning caching with automatic reaping using goroutines and channels.

 Now I'll hand the mic to Gemini....